FedAgg: Adaptive Federated Learning with Aggregated Gradients: Numerical Experiments

 \subsubsection{Data Partition}

-We adopt two different data partition methods for datasets. (\romannumeral 1) Similar to \cite{mcmahan2017communication}, we leverage the pathological Non-IID partition method for MNIST dataset.
-Initially, we arrange the data based on their digit labels, segmenting it into 200 shards, each containing 300 samples, and subsequently distributing two shards to each of the 100 clients, characterized by the fact that the majority of clients will possess examples from only two distinct digits. (\romannumeral 2) For the rest datasets, we utilize Dirichlet distribution \cite{hsu2019measuring} to partition datasets as Non-IID settings and vary the Dirichlet parameter $\sigma \! \in \! \{0.6, 1.0, \infty\}$ to validation the robustness of our proposed algorithm FedAgg.
-In Fig. \ref{dirichlet distribution on cifar100}, we display the heat map of the data distribution on Cifar100, where Fig. 5\subref{cifar100-IID} represents the labels distribution under IID setting and Fig. 5\subref{cifar100-dir06} shows the data distribution with Dirichlet parameter $\sigma \! = \!
-0.6$.
-It is evident that the color of the heat map is shallow under the IID distribution with a close amount of labels.
-While for Non-IID distribution, the heat map is much deeper with a wider range of label quantity in the meantime, which indicates a higher level of data heterogeneity.
-Furthermore, in order to intuitively recognize the diversity among different Dirichlet parameters, we quantify the data distribution through Wasserstein distance inspired by \cite{jiao2020toward} with equation $ \theta_{h}\!=\!\textstyle \sum_{j \in \mathcal{Y}}\left\|\mathbb{P}_{h}(y\!=\!j)\!-\!\mathbb{P}_{a}(y\!=\!j)\right\|$, as shown in Fig. 5\subref{cifar100-emd}.
+We adopt two different data partition methods for datasets. (\romannumeral 1) Similar to \cite{mcmahan2017communication}, we use the pathological Non-IID partition method for the MNIST dataset. (\romannumeral 2) For the rest datasets, we utilize Dirichlet distribution \cite{hsu2019measuring} to partition datasets as Non-IID settings and vary the Dirichlet parameter $\sigma \! \in \! \{0.6, 1.0, \infty\}$ to validation the robustness of our proposed algorithm FedAgg.
+In Fig.~\ref{dirichlet distribution on cifar100}, we display the heat map of the data distribution on CIFAR-100, where Fig.~\ref{dirichlet distribution on cifar100}\subref{cifar100-IID} and Fig.~\ref{dirichlet distribution on cifar100}\subref{cifar100-dir06} represent the data distribution with IID setting and with Dirichlet parameter $\sigma \! = \!
+0.6$ respectively.
+The color of the heat map is shallow under the IID distribution with a close amount of labels.
+For Non-IID distribution, the heat map is much deeper with a wider range of label quantity, which indicates a higher level of data heterogeneity.
+Furthermore, to intuitively recognize the diversity among different Dirichlet parameters, we quantify the data distribution through Wasserstein distance inspired by~\cite{jiao2020toward} as shown in Fig.~\ref{dirichlet distribution on cifar100}\subref{cifar100-emd}.